L3MON4D3/LuaSnip/DOC.md

   })
   ```
   This is more flexible than the previous approach since the snippets don't have
-  to be collected, they just have to be defined using the above `s` and `parse`.
+  to be collected; they just have to be defined using the above `s` and `parse`.

-As defining all of the snippet-constructors (`s`, `c`, `t`, ...) in every file
+As defining all of the snippet constructors (`s`, `c`, `t`, ...) in every file
-is rather cumbersome, luasnip will bring some globals into scope for executing
+is rather cumbersome, LuaSnip will bring some globals into scope for executing
 these files.
 By default, the names from [`luasnip.config.snip_env`][snip-env-src] will be used, but it's
 possible to customize them by setting `snip_env` in `setup`.